Ark in the Park

 Threats

 Kauri dieback is now widespread throughout the project area.
-This means that public access is currently restricted to reduce the risk of spreading the soil-borne pathogen further.
-Ark in the Park activities are strictly managed to prevent the spread of kauri dieback.
+This means that public access is currently restricted in some areas to reduce the risk of spreading the soil-borne pathogen further.

 Geological features